mertbahardogan/rickandmorty-app-flutter/README.md

 ## Targets

--Connection control for internet using GetX,

--Manager or Services some time must wait when fetch data,
+-Obx has an exception(firstly null value),

 -OOP for Services, important for the following target,

--Requirements of Home Page (Fetch data to api.),

 -Fetch data of Episode to api,

 -Use ColorPalette for Detail Page Background Color,

--Redesign of Detail Page,

 -Do Localization.

 -Then Error Management.

+## Completed Targets

+-Connection control for internet using GetX,